jaruiz/light52/README.md

 This project is in a very early state:

+* Design and implementation finished.
+* Already tested on real hardware (Dhrystone demo on Cyclone-2 FPGA).
 * No documentation other than this readme file and a draft of the datasheet.
 * Hardly debugged.

-The design and most of the implementation is done.
 The core has already passed a basic test bench and executed a Dhrystone benchmark on actual hardware (DE-1 board from Terasic) -- benchmark results included in the datasheet.
 Yet, there are still many loose ends and a strong test bench